-The New Zealand Room, or Te Koha – the gift – provides a space for those interested in learning more about New Zealand architecture and design to immerse themselves in our design culture.
+Te Koha – meaning gift, offering – provided a space for visitors to La Biennale interested in learning more about New Zealand Architecture and Design to immerse themselves in our design culture.

-The design strategy for both spaces was to work with innovative New Zealand-based suppliers and locally source materials in order to develop an identity for the room that was sympathetic to the richness and tactility of New Zealand’s natural landscape.
-Central to this approach was mauri – the essence which binds and animates all things in the physical world.
-It is through mauri that mana (power, prestige) can flow between a person, object, or material.
+The design strategy for both spaces was to work with innovative New Zealand-based suppliers and locally source materials in order to develop an identity for the rooms that was sympathetic to the richness and tactility of New Zealand’s natural landscape.

 Photography by Mary Gaudin